svenjacobs/bf2042-portal-gun-master/README.md

   Some specialists like Casper for example have abilities that can't be disabled via Portal.
 To ensure a fair game only BF3 characters can be selected.

 * **Why do I die so fast? / Why does my health not regenerate?**
   This is a hardcore setting.
-Damage is increased and health regeneration disabled.
+Damage is increased and health regeneration over time is disabled.

 ## Feedback & bugs